kensanata/ggg/README.md

 ```
 Select recipients for encryption.
 If no one is selected, symmetric encryption will be performed.
-- `m' to mark a key on the line
+- ‘m’ to mark a key on the line
-- `u' to unmark a key on the line
+- ‘u’ to unmark a key on the line
 [Cancel][OK]

-  u 5C1AC9247893C0FD Alex Schroeder <kensanata@gmail.com>
+  u AE495BC63253DDE8 Alex Schroeder <alex@gnu.org>
-  - FF13FA295F871B02 keybase.io/oliof <oliof@keybase.io>
+  - A5E1F208237B14BE Roland Li <roland@li.name>
 ```

 Move the line marked with the `u`.
-This is the key with "ultimate trust" -- your own.
+This is the key with "ultimate trust", your own.
 Hit `m` and tab to the `[OK]` button, hit Enter.
+Only you will be able to read the file.

 If you exit Emacs and try to open the file again, you'll be asked for your passphrase.
 Excellent!